Predict D.C. and London: The Fight Against Ransomware Enters a New Phase

 Finally, Dave Luber, Director of Cybersecurity for the NSA, discussed the strategic importance of public-private partnerships in combating AI-driven cybercrime.
 He provided security leaders with models for collaboration to strengthen their security postures.
 He also offered practical insights into how AI is being weaponized by threat actors, and how practitioners can leverage threat intelligence and public-private partnerships to counter these threats.

-Sign up to access the D.C.
-Predict videos on demand as soon as they’re available.
+Click here to access the D.C.
+Predict videos on demand.

 Highlights from Predict London 2024